javawithaaryan/CurbOps/README.md

 3. **Data Quality Filter:** Use the `low_confidence` boolean to let users toggle off zones that have fewer than 5 violations.
 4. **Patrol Recommendations:** Highlight the `recommended_window` property—this tells the police exactly what hour they need to be at that zone.

----

-*Built with ❤️ by the CurbOps Team for Gridlock 2.0*
 =======
 ## 💻 Tech Stack Overview